catalyzeio/stratum-docs/concepts/jobs.md

 ## Build Jobs

 **Build** jobs are the jobs that build the code you push, creating a new image and [redeploying the service](/stratum/articles/concepts/services#redeploying) if the build is successful.
-For more information on the behavior of these jobs, read the article on [how Stratum builds work](/stratum/articles/builds).

 ## Worker Jobs